Plus Size Yoga

 Now here is a yoga mat that a plus size yogi can be proud of.
 No more readjusting to stay on the mat.
 No more hanging off the mat while doing floor work.
 And it's big enough to share with a toddler.

-This six foot mandala yoga mat is available from Yoga Accessories for $59.95.
+This six foot mandala yoga mat is available from Mandala Yoga Retreat for $65.

 Megan Garcia is a plus size model for both magazine and catalogues.
 In 2005 she was the instructor for the Just My Size yoga video.
 Mega Yoga is her own venture based on her years as a practitioner and certified yoga instructor in Manhattan, New York.